VALUES

 Definition: The whole group shares something together.

 The nourishment brought by the Holy Spirit allows for each branch of the vast True Vine to grow and bear much fruit.
 Shared prayers, solidarity with others, communal worship, sacrament, repentance, and the sharing of meals are all ways to keep our soul’s nourished.
 These sanctification points require others.
-Inside community we can imagine beyond our own experiences, strive for justice among all people, share other’s joys and sorrows, and celebrate the hope of the resurrection.
+Inside community we can imagine beyond our own experiences (anavah), strive for justice among all people (tzedek), share other’s joys and sorrows (rehem), and celebrate God’s Plan for the whole world’.